Chemotherapy; my top lifestyle and self care tips for staying physically strong and nurturing your mental well being throughout.

 Cooling eye masks.

-My Mum sent me some of these cooling eye masks in the post when I was first diagnosed, and I ended up using them all the time.
+My Mum sent me some cooling eye masks in the post when I was first diagnosed, and I ended up using them all the time.
 You leave them in the fridge and they’re ready to grab whenever you need them.

 Plus they make you look like a superhero, which really you are.